Energy democracy takes off in Greece – DW – 02/19/2024

 Energy democracy takes off in GreeceFebruary 19, 2024

 Hyperion, the first democratic renewable-energy community in Athens, closely resembles one of Germany's progressive energy cooperatives.
-And the idea behind it is much the same as those in Germany, too, namely to create a democratic collective that produces renewable energy for the cooperative's members and for others in the greater community.
+And the idea behind it is much the same as with those in Germany, too: namely, to create a democratic collective that produces renewable energy for the cooperative's members and for others in the greater community.

 With 50% more solar irradiation per square meter than Germany, Greece has some of the highest potential for renewable energy in Europe.
 Indeed, the country is ranked one of the most attractive investment opportunities for renewable energy in the world.

-Over the past decade, the share of renewable energy covering total energy consumption has almost doubled from 11% to 20% primarily as a result of wind and solar power generation.
+Over the past decade, the share of renewable energy among total energy consumption has almost doubled from 11% to 20%, primarily as a result of wind and solar power generation.
 At the same time, Greece is phasing out coal and has decreased its greenhouse gas emissions by 43% since 2005.

 Social justice is key

-Hyperion has pledged to donate a fixed share of its earnings to low-income households in Athens and a cultural center promoting African culture and a soup kitchen that feeds the poor near the capital.
+Hyperion has pledged to donate a fixed share of its earnings to low-income households in Athens, a cultural center promoting African culture and a soup kitchen that feeds the poor near the capital.

 Lowering energy bills

-So expensive is energy in Greece — in 2022, Greece had the highest producer prices in the EU — Hyperion estimates that it can pay off its investment in just three to four years.
+Energy is so expensive in Greece — in 2022, Greece had the highest producer prices in the EU — Hyperion estimates that it can pay off its investment in just three to four years.

 The electricity generated by the Hyperion farm is fed into the public grid and metered pro kilowatt hour.
 The members of the collective are credited this volume of electricity on their utility bills, each according to his or her investment, presumably for the next 25 years — the expected lifespan of the panels.